 - Is the college within an area where there is greater risk to the car?
 Consider theft, vandalism and accidents.

 - What are other forms of transportation?
 Your child may not need a car after all, and it is important to look at other possibilities before investing in a vehicle.

 If having a car is necessary, don’t worry; you can still get discounts for your child’s auto insurance.
 Having good grades can help with the cost.
-Having a Good Student Discount can help shave off a few dollars from the original premium and this will be able to help you in the long run.
+Did you know your student may qualify for a Good Student Discount that can help lower their premium and this will be able to help you in the long run.
 The requirements may differ from state to state, but the basics are: